EUROPEAN FAMILY THERAPY ASSOCIATION

 4.1 The Association is composed of three chambers each one made up of members:

 - The Chamber of National Family Therapy Organisations (NFTO)

-Each Chamber has its autonomous policy, its own elected Board and its own budget.
+4.3 Each Chamber has its autonomous policies, its own elected Board, and its own budget.
 These are decided by the members of each respective Chamber.

-- Ordinary members are individual professional members having a continuous practice in the field of human systems and/or family therapy in European countries and Israel.
+- Ordinary members are individual professional members who are practitioners in the field of human systems and/or family therapy in European countries and Israel.

 - Candidate members are individuals who are in training and/ or persons lacking the requisite training and/or experience to become ordinary members.